 Now you are mocking me.

 Siri smiled as he looked up at her.
-There was no hurt in his eyes--he was more excited than anything else.
+There was no hurt in his eyes.
 He didn’t appear to mind being mocked; indeed, he seemed to find it very interesting.
 He particularly liked trying to pick out when she was being serious and when she wasn’t.

 He looked down again.
 More than meeting with this God, however, I should like to see the mountains.
 You seem to love them very much.

-“I do,” Siri said, realizing that he was right.
-It had been a time since she’d thought of Idris--after her early homesickness, she’d pretty much given up hope of returning home, and it had seemed better to focus on what was around her.
-And, since what was around her had the majesty of Hallandren colors, that hadn’t been hard.
+“I do,” Siri said.
+It had been a time since she’d thought of Idris--after her early homesickness, she’d given up hope of returning home, and it had seemed better to focus on what was around her.

 But, as she thought about it, she remembered the cool, open feeling of the fields she had run through not so long before.
-The chill of the crisp air, something that she suspected never happened in Hallandren, with its hot days and humid temperatures.
+The chill of the crisp air--something that she suspected one could never find in Hallandren, with its hot days and humid temperatures.

 Everything in the Court of Gods was kept perfectly clipped, cultivated, and arranged.
-It was beautiful, but the wild fields of her homeland had a special feel that the gardeners--no matter how skilled--would ever be able to match.
+It was beautiful, but the wild fields of her homeland had a special feel of their own.

 Susebron was writing again.
 I suspect that the mountains are beautiful, as you have said.
 However, I believe the most beautiful thing in them has already come down to me.